 Who are these women?

-- Deborah Samson disguised herself as a man to fight in the Revolutionary War, making her one of the first female veterans.
+- Deborah Samson disguised herself as a man, since women were not allowed to serve in the military, to fight in the Revolutionary War, making her one of the first female veterans.
 Samson’s enlistment started in 1778 and she used the alias Robert Shirtliffe.

 - Private Cathay Williams, aka William Cathay (disguised as a man), served post Civil War, born a slave, the first documented African American female to serve, Buffalo Soldier.